thej950/project_pe/README.md

 * Separate values files are maintained for Dev, Stage, and Prod
 * Helm rollback is heavily used during failed deployments
 * HPA and Ingress are common production requirements

+# Summary
+> Implemented an Employee Management API using Python Flask and containerized the application using Docker.
+Deployed the application into Kubernetes with ConfigMap, Service, Ingress, HPA, readiness/liveness probes, and resource limits to ensure operational readiness and scalability.

+> Later converted all Kubernetes manifests into reusable Helm templates to build a Golden Path Platform Engineering solution with multi-environment support (dev, stage, prod), standardized deployments, and reusable configuration abstraction.